openlibhums/memory-alpha/content/pages/support/contributing-guide.md

 ## Internal links

-If you want to link to another page in the documentation, use Markdown’s link syntax, but leave the extension off the file, since eventually it will be an HTML file, not a Markdown file.
+If you want to link to another page in the documentation, use Markdown's link syntax, but leave the extension off the file, since eventually it will be an HTML file, not a Markdown file.
 For example, to create a link to this file from another file in the same folder, you can do this: